 A shared digital assistant for the public sector

-This is a collaboration between Swedish authorities, municipalities, regions, and industry, coordinated by AI Sweden.
-The objective is to promote national cooperation on AI for text tasks and create conditions for shared solutions in the public sector.
+The shared digital assistant for the public sector is a collaboration between Swedish authorities, municipalities, regions, and industry, coordinated by AI Sweden.
+The objective is to promote national cooperation on AI for text-based tasks and to create conditions for shared solutions in the public sector.

-The ultimate goal is to support public sector employees and free up their time so they can focus on more creative and interpersonal tasks.
-Success requires public sector organizations to share critical resources while sharing the burden of gathering the data needed to create truly competent and flexible solutions.
+The ultimate goal is to support public sector employees by freeing up their time, allowing them to focus on more creative and interpersonal tasks.
+Achieving this requires public sector organizations to pool critical resources and share the effort of gathering the data needed to build truly capable and adaptable solutions.

 Building a prototype for a shared digital assistant is one of the identified tasks to support the use of AI in the public sector.
-In this project we explore and identify how the prototype should be designed in order to be easy to use and accessible to every staff member, regardless of their technical skills.
+Together with project partners, we explore and identify how the prototype should be designed in order to be easy to use and accessible to all staff members, regardless of technical skills.

 Examples of tasks the assistant could be able to help with:

-- Summarize and analyze large amounts of text
+- Summarizing and analyzing large amounts of text

-- Create new texts such as reports, documents, and applications, customized according to specific templates and guidelines
+- Create new texts, such as reports, documents, and applications, in accordance with specific templates and guidelines

-- Classify documents and create decision support in administrative processes
+- Classifying documents and providing decision support in administrative processes

 What do we face ahead?